 Back in the day, if a police officer smelled marijuana smoke coming from a detained vehicle, the officer usually would be considered to have probable cause to order the driver from the vehicle in order to conduct a search of its contents.
 If marijuana, other drugs or even illegal weapons, for example, were then discovered, the vehicle occupants could face other criminal charges.

-To counteract this, Norton recently voted to increase the fine hike to $300 in the annual Fall Town Meeting.
+To counteract this, Norton recently voted to in the annual Fall Town Meeting.

 In a case decided last April, however, the state's highest court made clear that police officers no longer could justify a search of a vehicle merely because they smelled marijuana.